eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/sampleInfo/sampleInfo.rst

 ==========

-When a sample is *read* or *taken* on the :ref:`dds_layer_subscriber_dataReader`, in addition to the sample data, a :class:`SampleInfo` instance is returned.
+When a sample is *read* or *taken* on the :ref:`dds_layer_subscriber_dataReader`, in addition to the sample data, a :cpp:struct:`eprosima::fastdds::dds::SampleInfo` instance is returned.
 This object contains additional information that complements the returned data value and helps on it interpretation.
 For example, if the :ref:`dds_layer_subscriber_sampleInfo_validdata` value is ``false``, the :ref:`dds_layer_subscriber_dataReader` is not informing the application about a new value in the data instance, but a change on its status, and the returned data value must be discarded.

-The following sections describe the data members of :class:`SampleInfo` and the meaning of each one in relation to the returned sample data.
+The following sections describe the data members of :cpp:struct:`eprosima::fastdds::dds::SampleInfo` and the meaning of each one in relation to the returned sample data.

 sample_state
 ------------